-2.3 Full-time Non-Tenure-Track Teaching Professors (Assistant/Associate/Full Teaching Professor)
+2.1 Full-time Non-Tenure-Track Teaching Professors and Academic Specialists (Assistant/Associate/Full Teaching Professor and Academic Specialist) Full-time non-tenure-track teaching professors and academic specialists hold contractual, term appointments as members of the Teaching Faculty.

-Full-time non-tenure-track teaching professors hold contractual, term appointments as members of the Teaching Faculty.
-Full-time non tenure-track teaching faculty members engage in teaching, including leading 6 courses and independent studies as well as advising and mentoring students, in fulfillment of 80% of their work effort.
+• Full-time non-tenure-track teaching faculty members engage in teaching, including leading 6 courses and independent studies as well as advising and mentoring students, in fulfillment of 80% of their work effort.

-Full-time non-tenure-track faculty members are expected to engage in service and professional development activities in fulfillment of 20% of their work effort.
+Full-time non-tenure-track faculty members are expected to engage in service and professional development activities focused on research, scholarship, or external engagement in fulfillment of 20% of their work effort.
+Rubrics for assessing service and professional development are provided in the WLC Merit Guidelines document.

+2.2 Full-time Professors of the Practice and Distinguished Professors of the Practice appointed in faculty positions carry a teaching load based on the four course standard and engage in external and service activities.
-3. Accessibility of information

-This workload policy and the model (e.g. the distribution of duties, such as, for example 40/40/20 or 80/20) of each full-time faculty member can be found in the Governance

-Documents folder of the unit's SharePoint site.
-The International Affairs Program will review and ratify the workload policy and its documentation every five years, and update posted materials as necessary.
-Any changes to the policy proposed on review must be approved by the unit faculty, the Dean, and the Provost
+- Full-time Professors of the Practice appointed in faculty positions engage in teaching, including leading 4 courses and independent studies, advising graduate students where applicable, as well as advising and mentoring students, in fulfillment of 40% of their work effort. - Full-time Professors of the Practice appointed in faculty position engage in research, scholarship, creative or external engagement activities in fulfillment of 40% of their work effort. - Full-time Professors of the Practice appointed in faculty positions engage in service and professional development activities focused on research, scholarship, or external engagement in fulfillment of 20% of their work effort. - 3.
+Accessibility of information: This workload policy and the model (e.g. the distribution of duties, such as, for example 40/40/20 or 80/20) of each full-time faculty member can be found in the Governance Documents folder of the unit's SharePoint site.
+The workload policy only is also available on the University's general site.
+The unit will review and ratify the workload policy and its documentation every five years, and update posted materials as necessary.
+Any changes to the policy proposed on review must be approved by the unit faculty, the Dean, and the Provost. - 4.
+Procedures: The two-semester workload assignment for an academic year for each individual full-time faculty member will be confirmed by the unit head in April.

-4. Procedures

-The two-semester workload assignment for an academic year for each individual full-time faculty member will be confirmed by the unit head in April.
 Overload activities should occur only after 100% workload assignment is met.
 Variance in workloads will be addressed on a case-by-case basis in consultation with the unit head and with the Dean or designate.
 For faculty with joint appointments, unit heads will meet at the end of each year to coordinate workload expectations for the faculty member for the following two semesters.

-Typical modifications in workload include those granted by parental teaching relief, contractual course reductions for tenure-track and non-tenure track faculty, family-and medical-related leaves, grant-funded buyouts, and modifications to load related to service and administrative duties.
+Typical modifications in workload include those granted by parental teaching relief, contractual course reductions for tenure-track faculty, family- and medical-related leaves, grant-funded buyouts, and modifications to load related to administrative duties such as leading or designing new college/university initiatives (for example online course development or major curricular platforms).
 Additional considerations for teaching assignments may include class size and type; mode of instruction; supervision of capstone projects; and PhD and MA theses and dissertations advised to completion.
+The approval of the Dean will be required for any modifications to a faculty member's workload by the unit head.